 Since the air conditioning pulley is rotating and powering the entire AC system, if it fails, the power stops.
-If the AC system stops receiving power, it won't blow cold air anymore.
+If the AC system stops receiving power, it stops cooling.

 Inside the vehicle's cabin, the temperature won't lower.
-The AC unit will be unresponsive and components won't work due to no power.
+The AC unit will be unresponsive, and components won't work due to no power.

-Alternatively, depending on damage, the pulley might transfer power but below what's needed for the AC to work properly.
+Alternatively, depending on damage, the pulley might transfer power, but below what's needed for the AC to work properly.
 In this case, the cooling efficiency is compromised and won't lower the temperature noticeably.

 An issue in the AC pulley can also mean issues in the serpentine belt and compressor clutch, which involve rubber material.
 For example, the serpentine belt might have slipped out of place, damaging the pulley.
 In this case, the belt can flap under the hood and rub against hot engine components, melting and causing a burning rubber smell.